multiversx/mx-docs/docs/tokens/esdt-tokens.md

 ## **Branding**

-Anyone can create an ESDT token on Elrond Network.
+Anyone can create an ESDT token on MultiversX Network.
 There are also no limits in tokens names or tickers.
 For example, one issues an `AliceToken` with the ticker `ALC`.
 Anyone else is free to create a new token with the same token name and the same token ticker.
 The only difference will be the random sequence of the token identifier.
 So the "original" token could have received the random sequence `1q2w3e` resulting in the `ALC-1q2w3e` identifier, while the second token could